himanshisyadav/ollama-service/ollama-apptainer/README.md

 │   ├── README.md           # This file
 ```

-## 3. Run Ollama with SLURM
+## 3. Running the Ollama server on Compute Nodes

-You can use the template SLURM script to start the Ollama service on a GPU node
+You can use the template SLURM script to start the Ollama server on a GPU node.
+Ollama will automatically detect the GPUs available.

 ```
 sbatch ollama-slurm.sh